level09/smsar/README.markdown

 1. Copy the files into the root of your website directory
 2. Create a mysql database using a GUI tool like phpmyadmin or using the command line : create database db_name default charset utf8;
-3. restore the database file in the db directory this can be done with :
+3. restore the database file in the db directory this can be done with:

-	mysql -u username -p db_name < db/db
+	 	mysql -u username -p db_name < db/db;

-if you have drush installed, you can simply
+if you have drush installed, you can simply:

-	drush sql-cli < db/db
+		drush sql-cli < db/db;

 4. Open sites/default directory and copy the default.settings.php or rename it to settings.php and update the database configuration line.
 5. make sure the following directory is writable :